 Literacy is crucial to the success of individuals in both their career aspirations and their quality of life.
 Strong literacy skills are closely linked to the probability of having a good job, good earnings and access to training opportunities.
 The complexity of today’s world means that students leaving Ratton need to be proficient in reading, writing and communication in order to understand and participate fully in all aspects of life.

 Drop Everything and Read

 We want to encourage everyone in our school community to read for pleasure and have therefore set aside time in our school week for this to happen.
 We call this time ‘Drop Everything and Read (DEAR)’.
-This happens once a week in tutor time and also in English lessons.
+This happens once a week in tutor time and in English lessons.
 Pupils are encouraged to take responsibility for choosing their own books from our well-resourced library and take the opportunity to read for pure enjoyment.
 All our students also have access to a fully resourced online library with over 1500 titles to enjoy.
 This online resource also is used within English lessons.

 Every term, we promote a new competition which is focused on creative writing.
-This year, we have had competitions for World Book Day, Spooky Stories and Fan-Fiction writing.
+We have had competitions for World Book Day, Spooky Stories and Fan-Fiction writing.
 We have also promoted national competitions for poetry and short stories.
 We award book vouchers to the lucky winners.

 World Book Day

 World Book Day is a fantastic opportunity to celebrate our favourite authors, books and characters.
 Teachers and pupils get involved by dressing up as their favourite characters.
 Tutor groups take part in a World Book Day quiz and subject teachers take part by reading a section of a thrilling short story at the start of each lesson – pupils have to wait until lesson 5 to hear the ending, which makes it even more tense and exciting.